2020PB/police-brutality/reports/California.md

 ## San Diego

-### Police kettle and fire on fleeing protestors | May 31st
+### Police kettle and fire on fleeing protesters | May 31st

-Police block off sidewalks to kettle protestors.
+Police block off sidewalks to kettle protesters.
 Tear gas canisters can be heard as the police line advances.
-An officer fires on several fleeing protestors at close range.
-Protestors are shoved by authorities as they plead for officers to stop firing on them.
+An officer fires on several fleeing protesters at close range.
+Protesters are shoved by authorities as they plead for officers to stop firing on them.

 tags: tear-gas, tear-gas-canister, shoot, protester